RAF Upottery

 Opened in 1944, it was used by the Royal Air Force, United States Army Air Forces (USAAF) and United States Navy.
 During the war it was used primarily as a transport airfield and for antisubmarine patrols.
-It was closed in 1948 after the end of the war and today the remains of the airfield are located on private property being used as agricultural fields.
+It was closed in 1948.
+Today, the remains of the airfield are located on private property being used as agricultural fields.

 Upottery received much attention in 2001 when it appeared in the first episode of the television mini-series Band of Brothers.
 It was from Upottery that Easy Company of the 506th Parachute Infantry Regiment, 101st Airborne Division boarded Douglas C-47 transports and made their first combat jump into Normandy on 6 June 1944.

 U.S. Army Air Forces use

-Officially opened on 17 February 1944, it was known as AAF-462 for security reasons during the war, and by which it was referred to instead of by its location.
+Officially opened on 17 February 1944, it was referred to as AAF-462 instead of its location for security reasons.
 Its ID code was "UO".

 439th Troop Carrier Group

 The 439th Troop Carrier Group and its four squadrons arrived in England on 10 March 1944 and were based at RAF Balderton, Nottinghamshire, England.
 The group was equipped with about 70 Douglas C-47 Skytrains and was assigned to the 50th Troop Carrier Wing, IX Troop Carrier Command, Ninth Air Force.
-The four squadrons assigned to the group and their squadron fuselage codes were:
+The group's four squadrons and their fuselage codes were: